echogarden-project/echogarden/docs/Options.md

 * `--play`, `--no-play`: enable/disable audio playback.
 Defaults to play if there is no output file specified
 * `--overwrite`, `--no-overwrite`: overwrite/keep existing files.
 Doesn't overwrite by default
-* `--debug`, `--no-debug`: show/hide the full details of JavasSript errors, if they occur.
+* `--debug`, `--no-debug`: show/hide the full details of JavaScript errors, if they occur.
 Disabled by default
 * `--config=...`: path to configuration file to use.
 See the [CLI guide](CLI.md) for more information about configuration files